George Oakley Totten Jr.

 Edward H. Everett House, now the Turkish ambassador's residence.

-George Oakley Totten Jr. (December 5, 1866 – February 1, 1939) was an American architecht who was one of the most prolific architects in the Gilded Age in Washington D.C.
+George Oakley Totten Jr. (December 5, 1866 – February 1, 1939) was an American architect who was one of the most prolific architects in the Gilded Age in Washington D.C.
 He designed many mansions that were located primarily on or near Dupont, Sheridan (including Embassy Row), and Kalorama circles and along 16th Street, N.W., near Meridian Hill.
 Most now serve as embassies, chanceries, or offices for national or international organizations.

 Biography

 Totten rescued H. H. Richardson's Warder Mansion from demolition.

 Totten was born in New York City on December 5, 1866, a son of George Oakley and Mary Elizabeth (Styles) Totten and a descendant of John Totten, from whom Tottenville, Staten Island, was named.
 After receiving his early education at public schools in Newark, New Jersey and the Newark Technical School, he graduated from Columbia University with a Ph.B in 1891 and an A.M. in 1892.
 He was awarded Columbia's McKim travelling fellowship in 1893, and for the next two years studied at the Ecole des Beaux Arts and Atelier Daumet-Esquie.
 He returned to the United States and in 1896, was appointed chief designer in the Office of the Supervising Architect, Department of the Treasury.
 He continued in that position until 1898, when he established an independent architectural practice in Washington D.C., which he continued until his death.

 He was the architect for many public buildings in that city and drew plans for ten legations and embassy buildings, including the Turkish, Polish, Belgian, Norwegian, Spanish, Swedish, and Danish legations, and the former French embassy.
 He was an advisor when the U.S. Capitol Building was remodelled.
 He also designed many private city and country dwellings in Washington, including a group of houses in the 2600 block of 16th Street, N.W., representing several styles of architecture.
 He also designed homes in Vermont and New Jersey.
 He was architect for a number of government buildings including the post office at Waterbury, Connecticut and the $3 million post office and federal court building at Newark, New Jersey, that opened in 1934.